Current Rankings and Bonus Offers - Updated for July 2022

 Online Casinos Post Record Revenue in New Jersey for 2020 - Online sports betting was not the only market to see exponential growth in NJ in 2020 as online casinos saw greater than 50% growth.
 Casinos not only saw over $500 million in handle for the year but over $100 million in the month of November indicating 2021 could be a huge year for online casino and poker operators.

-New Jersey sports bettors have several types of new player promotions available this June.
+New Jersey sports bettors have several types of new player promotions available this July.
 These offers include deposit bonuses, free bets, and risk-free bets.
 The industry-standard deposit bonus in New Jersey will match your initial deposit, typically up to $500.
-Free bet and risk-free bet offers cap at $500 at most sportsbooks.
+Free bets and risk-free bets offer a cap at $500 at most sportsbooks.

 While many of the available offers are similar, not all of these promotions have the same terms and conditions attached to them.
 With that in mind, our staff picks through these offers to determine which are the most player-friendly offers available in the state today.